download

 "At the moment we have nothing to communicate".

 For now, exactly.
 The announcement will probably be made on the eve of the Turkish Grand Prix, after the summer break.
 Even the interested party struggles to be convincing in his denial.
-Who will drive Ferrari in 2006?
+Who will drive for Ferrari in 2006?

-"I do not answer".
+"I am not going to answer".

 No problem, Piquet will take care of revealing: